-The management structure of the CRCWSC has been designed to ensure effective and efficient delivery of the Strategic Plan 2012/13 – 2016/17 .
-The Strategic Plan identifies ten long-term outcomes considered critical to the successful achievement of the CRCWSC vision and mission.
-These are:
+The management structure of the CRCWSC has been designed to ensure effective and efficient delivery of the Strategic Plan 2016/17 - 2020/21.

-Many organisations and stakeholders play an important tole in the delivery of the our Strategic Plan, including the Leadership Group, research participants, industry participants (including the Regional Advisory Panels), and other industry end users.
-Together we design and implement a range of research and knowledge generation, translation, and adoption initiatives.
+Many organisations and stakeholders play an important role in the delivery of our Strategic Plan, including research participants (incl.
+Project Steering Committees), industry participants (incl.
+Regional Advisory Panels), and other industry end users.
+Together we design and implement a range of initiatives to generate industry-driven research, tools, and influence.

-The CEO and the Executive team are responsible for the day-to-day management of the CRCWSC and the successful delivery of the CRCWSC Strategic Plan 2012/13 – 2016/17 and its associated Operational Plans, processes and policies.
+The CEO and the Executive team are responsible for the CRCWSC's day-to-day management and the successful delivery of the CRCWSC Strategic Plan 2016/17 - 2020/21 and its associated Operational Plans, processes and policies.

 The role of the CRCWSC Executive includes:

-- development of the Strategic Plan for approval by the Board;
+- development of the Strategic Plan for approval by the CRCWSC Board;

 - formulation and review of the Annual Budget for approval by the Board;

 - allocation of funds and resources within the Annual Budget;

 - development and recommendation of Research Programs and Projects for approval by the Board;